derwehr/WoT-Solid/README.md

 Subscribed Events are visualized in real-time using the [Victory Native](https://formidable.com/open-source/victory/docs/native/) library.

+In the screencast on the right, after selecting the heart-rate event from the Polar H9 the app displays a line-plot of the measurements as the device sends it.

 <br clear="right"/>

 ### SoLiD Data Storage

 <img align="right" width="300" src="https://github.com/derwehr/WearableSolid/assets/7078901/c6a6ba36-6b01-47d3-87b6-a4d30cc4e2ec">

 The User may store the collected data in [SoLiD PODs](https://solidproject.org/).
-The data is stored in [Turtle](https://www.w3.org/TR/turtle/).
+The data is stored in [Turtle](https://www.w3.org/TR/turtle/), see [Annotated Data](#annotated-data) for an example.

 Stored data is also visualized to allow analyzing historical data comprehensively.
+Numerical data from the Knowledge Graph is displayed as line plots, and geographic locations are displayed on a map.

 <br clear="right"/>